 Former Palace of The Prince-Bishops

-Once one of the greatest churches in northern Europe, St-Lambert’s Cathedral, was demolished from 1793 in the aftermath of the...
+Once one of the greatest churches in northern Europe, St-Lambert’s Cathedral was demolished from 1793 in the aftermath of the Revolution...

 Musée de la Vie Wallonne

-In an adapted convent-cloister building, this imaginative, modern museum takes visitors on a fascinating amble through the region’s...
+In an adapted convent-cloister building, this curious display takes visitors on an amble through the region’s past, exploring everything...

 Specialises in rich Walloon cuisine with ultragenerous portions, attentive service and reasonable prices.
 Note the restaurant's apt logo...